 An Urban Oasis

-Drawing inspiration from local natural features such as the endemic Washingtonia filifera oasis in Palm Canyon and waterfalls and the striated canyon walls in nearby Tahquitz Canyon, the park will feature an extensive, dense palm grove with ample shaded areas and seating, two picnicking eco-lawns and amphitheater seating for community events, shade structures inspired by palm fronds, and a grotto-like interactive water feature for play and cooling ambient temperatures.
-Adjacent streets will be treated as an extension of the park, allowing flexibility for larger gatherings.
+Drawing inspiration from local natural features such as the endemic Washingtonia filifera oasis in Palm Canyon and waterfalls and the striated canyon walls in nearby Tahquitz Canyon, the park features an extensive, dense palm grove with ample shaded areas and seating, two picnicking eco-lawns and amphitheater seating for community events, shade structures inspired by palm fronds, and a grotto-like interactive water feature for play and cooling ambient temperatures.
+Adjacent streets are treated as an extension of the park, allowing flexibility for larger gatherings.